 7. Choose the Edit ad layout.
 That’s the layout we created in Part 5.

 9. In the Link text field, remove %%POST_TITLE%%

 The link to your Edit form should now be added as a shortcode that reads: [toolset-edit-post-link layout_slug=”edit-ad”]Edit[/toolset-edit-post-link].

 1. Click on CRED Forms.

-3. Scroll down to the “HTML attributes for the link” section.
-In the “text” input field, enter the link text (the visible part of your link).
-We want our link to be called “Delete” so replace %TITLE% with that.
+3. In the Link text section enter the text that will be the visible part of your link.
+We want our link to be called “Delete” so remove the %TITLE% part from the default text.

 4. Click Insert shortcode.

 The link to delete your ads has been added as a shortcode.